jdeon/foundryvtt-particles-fx/README.md

 <br>

 ## Settings
-1. Avoid showing particle from other client (useful for minimal configuration)
+1. Avoid showing particle from other client (useful for minimal configuration) (Client setting)
-2. Save emitters when changing scene and retrieve when returning
+2. Save emitters when changing scene and retrieve when returning (World setting)

 <br>